5 Important Post-Purchase Emails You Need to Drive Sales

 Similar to the order confirmation email, the shipment email is intended to nurture customers to the point where they implicitly trust you.
 You want them to know that you’ve got their back and that if there are problems, you will handle them.

-Check-in on the shipment in the third of your post-purchase emails
+3. Check in on the shipment in your third post-purchase email

 Approximately one week after their shipment should have arrived, you want to check in to make sure everything arrived when it should and how it should.
 Ask questions like: